Stop the unjustified killing and hunting of Montana's wolves. Use science!

 To do this, the public must demand answers from wolf managers, via phone calls, emails, etc., and help scientists like me to reach the upper levels of management and expose their false information and debunk their claims of science.
 These are your wolves and it doesn't matter if you live in Montana or not.
 Most of these animals live in national forests which any U. S. taxpayer owns.
 You pay these people to provide the service of "managing" your land, yet their own data demonstrates their incompetence and destruction of the local environment.
 In the food service industry, would you pay someone to provide you with a lousy meal?
 This is business, and wolves are slaughtered for money and convenience despite the science that demonstrates their importance in maintaining healthy ecosystems.
 Please continue reading to learn more about my research and published scientific review of FWP’s flawed data, and how this petition will help wolves.

-For over twenty years I have researched and taught about wolves.
+For over twenty-seven years I have researched and taught about wolves.
 Having had the longest running behavioral study of these animals in Montana’s history, outside of Yellowstone National Park, my interactions with wolf management agencies has been extensive.
 I have found that most managers have an appalling lack of knowledge about these animals, along with a disregard for science.

 At the end of 2011, I published a paper in a peer-reviewed scientific journal that analyzed the data found in the annual reports published by Montana Fish, Wildlife and Parks (FWP).
 This agency is responsible for wolf management.
 Their information was filled with fabricated numbers used in making management decisions, such as determining the hunting quota.
 In summary, my review found: